 Standard/unsecured credit cards

-Standard credit cards are the most common type of credit card since they are unsecured and don’t require collateral or a down payment.
-These credit cards offer a credit limit based on your credit.
-The better your credit score, the better terms you’ll likely receive.
+Standard credit cards – also known as unsecured credit cards – don’t require collateral or a down payment.
+These cards offer a credit limit based on your credit scores, allowing you to make purchases and pay off the balance over time.
+The better your credit scores, the better terms you’ll likely receive.

 Throughout the month, you can borrow against your credit limit.
-You’ll need to pay the minimum payment amount at the end of the monthly billing cycle to avoid paying fees.
-If you carry a balance at the end of each billing cycle, you’ll be charged interest based on that balance amount.
+Then, at the end of the monthly billing cycle, you’ll need to pay the minimum payment amount to avoid fees.
+At the end of each billing cycle, you’ll be charged interest based on your remaining balance.

-• Higher credit limit based on your credit score.
+• Potential higher credit limit based on your credit scores.

-• The standard interest rate, or APR, is around 20.99%, depending on the specific credit card.1
+• The interest rate and fees, or the APR, is around 20.99%, depending on the specific credit card.1

 • May have a variable interest rate that changes based on the market.2

 • Some credit cards have other fees like annual, late payment, and foreign transaction fees.
-Read the fine print and understand what fees may apply to your account.
+Read the fine print and understand what fees may apply.

 Variety of card optionsMay not qualify with poor credit